ArpitSachan/Internals-of-Node.js/README.md

 ## Flow chart of How does a node.js code works?
-*refer to further topics for better understanding*
+*Refer to further topics for better understanding*

 <img src="https://github.com/ArpitSachan/Node.js/blob/master/Screenshot%20(299).png" width=400>